haitle16/data-structures-and-algorithms/Data-Structures/linkedList/README.md

   * Approached by saving 2 variables currentNode and lastNode, than move the last node over kth spot.
 Finally iterate over the Linked List moving currentNode and lastNode 1 by 1.
 Once the next last node hits end of LL, return the currentNode value.
   * Time: O(n)
   * Space O(n)
+* mergeList Method
+  * Approached by saving 2 temp variables that save the next node of each lists.
+Than linked next node to the other list and linked it back to the temp node.

 ## API
 <!-- Description of each method publicly available to your Linked List -->
 * Insert Method